 Ideas for how to use your cutter

 Obviously, cutout cookies are a perfect way to use your cutter.
-Use a recipe which requires rolling out the dough, such as our recipe for perfect sugar cookies.
+Use a recipe which requires rolling out the dough.

 Not to blow your mind, but if you sandwich two pie crust cookie cutouts with jam before baking and then cover the finished cookies with confectioners’ sugar glaze…you’ve got yourself some very special homemade Pop-Tarts.